 - (a) Every POST certificate holder shall keep current his or her name, home address, mailing address, email address, home telephone number, or cell phone number through the POST portal. - (b) When any person is appointed or separated as a certified peace officer, as per Rules 10, 11 and 12, such agency shall submit an update through the POST portal within fifteen (15) days of such appointment or separation. - (c) Employment in the state of Colorado as a Basic peace officer, Provisional peace officer, or Reserve peace officer as defined in section § 16-2.5-102, § 24-31-308 and § 16-2.5-110, C.R.S. requires submission of physical and psychological examinations affirmation (Form 6). - (d) By the 31st of January of each year, each agency shall verify the accuracy of the certified peace officers associated with the law enforcement agency listed on the POST portal by submitting an email to POST.
+By submitting this email each agency is certifying that the agency has confirmed all certified peace officers associated with their law enforcement agency have no convictions that would prevent the individual from being a certified peace officer in Colorado, and that each certified peace officer has a valid Colorado Driver's License or Colorado ID.

-Rule 18 - Certification, Suspension, and Revocation Basic, Provisional, Renewal, and Reserves
+Rule 18 - Certification, Suspension, and Revocation - Basic, Provisional, Renewal, and Reserves

 - (a) A suspension temporarily invalidates the subject certification until such time as the defect has been remedied.
-Any certification shall be suspended by the Board if the holder wrongfully obtained the certificate through misrepresentation, neglect or mistake. - (b) The Board shall suspend a peace officer's certification if the peace officer fails to comply with the training requirements § 24-31-315, C.R.S.
-The Board shall reinstate a peace officer's certification that was suspended pursuant to this paragraph (a) upon completion of the training requirements in § 24-31-315, C.R.S. - (c) A revocation permanently invalidates the subject certification.
+Any certification shall be suspended by the Board if the holder wrongfully obtained the certificate through misrepresentation, neglect or mistake. - (a) The Board shall suspend a peace officer's certification if the peace officer fails to comply with the training requirements § 24-31-315, C.R.S.
+The POST Director shall reinstate a peace officer's certification that was suspended pursuant to this paragraph (a) upon completion of the training requirements in § 24-31-315, C.R.S.
+The reinstatement will be effective immediately. - (c) A revocation permanently invalidates the subject certification.
 Any certification shall be revoked by the Board if the holder: - (I) Has been convicted of a felony or any misdemeanor as referenced in § 24-31-305(1.5), C.R.S. in any jurisdiction; or - (II) Wrongfully obtained certification through fraud or misrepresentation; or - (III) Has not met any other requirements imposed by the Board.